Will your nonprofit organization be affected by the new changes to the Google Ad Grant program?

 “The combination of Paragon Digital Marketing’s expertise and the Google Ad Grant program has made pay-per-click advertising a no-brainer.
 It allows us to be seen on the top of search engine results and compete for valuable keywords.
 We here at Stay Work Play are confident that we will continue to see our program grow through paid search as Paragon helps us adjust to these new policies.”

 —Will Stewart, Executive Director of Stay Work Play

 Now, Google is implementing changes to the program in order to raise ad quality and make ads more user-friendly.
-Effective as of January 2018, Google will enforce the following new policy changes to the Google Ad Grants program.
+Effective as of January 2018, Google will enforce the following policy changes to the Google Ad Grants program.

 - No more bid caps.
 Previously Google placed a cap of $2 per bid.
 This welcomed change means that nonprofits now have the option to use a Maximize Conversion Bidding Strategy.
 This strategy sets bids for you using machine learning to maximize conversions.
 Whether using this strategy or not, removing the $2 bid cap will enable nonprofits to earn more quality clicks.

 - 5% Click-Thru Rate required.
 Your account must meet this mandatory CTR every month, or risk being canceled completely.
 You will receive a warning from Google, but two consecutive months below 5% will result in account suspension.
 This may be the largest challenge for nonprofits.
 Luckily, Google Ad Grants allow third-party account managers such as Paragon to help you realize this goal.

 - Keyword and campaign quality regulations.
 The following rules should help you optimize your AdWords account but may require some changes to your current methods.